Here you can find the answers to some commonly asked questions...

 How do I use this site?

-This site was designed for patients who are looking for doctors and providers that are Safe, Clean, Welcoming & Knowledgeable.
-The New Patient Pathway will guide first-time patients through the process of becoming a legal patient.
-Our Doctor Finder will help locate professionals to write medical marijuana recommendations and our Provider Finder will help find the closest marijuana dispensary.
+This site was designed for patients who are looking for doctors and dispensaries that are Safe, Clean, Welcoming & Knowledgeable.
+The New Patient Pathway will guide first-time patients through the process of becoming a legal medical cannabis patient.
+Our Doctor Finder will help locate professionals to write medical marijuana recommendations and our Dispensary/Delivery Finder will help find the closest marijuana dispensary.

-What conditions can be improved with marijuana ?
+What conditions can be improved with cannabis ?

 People with cancer, glaucoma, AIDS or HIV, Crohn’s disease, hepatitis C, and multiple sclerosis have found relief by using marijuana.
 Marijuana is also used to treat cachexia, anorexia, and wasting syndrome; severe or chronic pain or nausea; seizure disorders (such as epilepsy); arthritis; migraines; and agitation of Alzheimer’s disease.
 In addition, PTSD, ADD/ADHD, depression, anxiety disorders, spasticity, and asthma conditions have been improved with marijuana.